beepscore/sparse_binary_number/README.md

 # Results

 ## Background
-Define a sparse number as an integer whose binary digits have no adjacent 1s.
+Define a "sparse number" as an integer whose binary digit 1s have no adjacent 1s.

 ## Assumptions
 Assume number is >= 0.
 Initially, ignore integer maximum size and potential rollover.

+0b1 is an edge case, could choose to define it either way.
+Per problem statement define it as sparse.

 ## Manually list sparse numbers to observe pattern.